carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 keypoints:
 - "We can use nano or the built-in Jupyter file viewer to examine our data"
 - "CSV’s are way more readable."
-- "Converting to csv will often be your move, so you can visually inspect your data.
+- "Converting to csv will often be your move, so you can visually inspect your data."

 ---